wolfl1x/AternosKeeperMinecraftBot/README.md

     ✅ Auto-respawn on death

-Requirements
+🔧 Requirements

-    Node.js 14 or higher
+    Node.js 14+

     Minecraft Java Edition server

-    Aternos account with server
+    Aternos account

-Server Setup Notes
+🔒 Server Setup Notes

+Make sure to:

-    Enable offline mode in your Aternos server settings
+    Enable offline mode

-    Allow the bot username in your server whitelist (if enabled)
+    Whitelist the bot’s username (if using whitelist)

-    Ensure the server is started before running the bot
+    Start the server before launching the bot

+    Use the correct server version

-Troubleshooting
+🐛 Troubleshooting

-Bot can't connect:
+Bot can’t connect

-    Verify server is running on Aternos
+    Verify the server is online on Aternos

-    Check server address and port
+    Check the address & port

-    Ensure offline mode is enabled
+    Enable offline mode

-Bot gets kicked:
+Bot gets kicked

-    Add bot username to whitelist
+    Add the bot username to whitelist

     Check for IP bans

-    Verify server version compatibility
+    Verify plugin compatibility

-Connection issues:
+Network issues

     Check firewall settings

+    Avoid VPN/proxy if possible

-    Verify network connectivity
+    Verify overall connection

-    Ensure Aternos server is accessible

-Legal Notice
+⚠️ Legal Notice

-This bot is intended for personal use on servers you own.
-Please respect Minecraft's EULA and Aternos's terms of service.
-Use responsibly and only on servers you're authorized to access.
+This bot is intended for personal use on servers you own or have permission to manage.
+Please respect Minecraft’s EULA and Aternos Terms of Service.
-Contributing
+🤝 Contributing

 Contributions are welcome!

-Please feel free to submit pull requests or open issues for bugs and feature requests.
+    Submit pull requests

+    Report bugs

+    Suggest new features

-License
+📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.
-Support
+💬 Support

-If you encounter any issues or have questions:
+If you encounter any issues:

-    Check the troubleshooting section above
+    Check the troubleshooting section

     Open an issue on GitHub

-    Ensure your Node.js and dependencies are up to date
+    Ensure Node.js and dependencies are up to date